internet-computer-protocol/evm-rpc-canister/API.md

 * `primary`: Indicates whether the RPC provider is a good default compared to others with the same `chain_id`.

 Clients of this canister need to select a provider that matches w.r.t. the `chain_id` the network they intend to connect to.
 If multiple providers are available for a given `chain_id`, the per-message or per-byte price or the entity behind the RPC service (which can be inferred from the `hostname`) may be factors to choose a suitable provider.

+### `verify_signature`

+Confirm the authenticity of a message signed by an Ethereum private key.
+Check out [this article](https://programtheblockchain.com/posts/2018/02/17/signing-and-verifying-messages-in-ethereum/) to learn more about Ethereum ECDSA signatures.

+    verify_signature : (eth_address: vec nat8, message: vec nat8, signature: vec nat8) -> (bool) query;

+* `eth_address`: A binary-encoded Ethereum wallet address (20 bytes).
+* `message`: An arbitrary binary message corresponding to the signature.
+* `signature`: An Ethereum ECDSA signature (65 bytes).
+A common way to generate a signature is via the [`personal_sign` RPC method in MetaMask](https://docs.metamask.io/wallet/how-to/sign-data/#use-personal_sign).

 ### `register_provider`